orangecoding/fredy/README.md

 # Architecture
 ![Architecture](/doc/architecture.jpg "Architecture")

+## Why is Immoscout missing
+Immoscout decided to add "robot protection" to their service.
+Meaning if Fredy tries to check for listings, it will be recognized as a bot.
+I haven't found a way around it (yet) ;)

 #### Contribution guidelines

 See [Contribution](https://github.com/orangecoding/fredy/blob/master/CONTRIBUTION.md)

 # Docker
 Use the Dockerfile in this Repository to build an image.

 Example: `docker build -t fredy/fredy /path/to/your/Dockerfile`

 ## Create & run a container

 Put your config.json to `/path/to/your/conf/`

 Example: `docker create --name fredy -v /path/to/your/conf/:/conf -p 9988:9988 fredy/fredy`

 ## Logs

 You can browse the logs with  `docker logs fredy -f`